nilsvogt/nivo.notify.server/README.md

 - git
 - composer

-After successfully setup, the `bootstrap.sql` will be passed to mysql so thats a handy place to put a database dump in.
-Anyway, since this is optional you simply can remove this file.
+After successfully setup of the environment, the `bootstrap.sql` will be passed to mysql so thats a handy place to put a database dump in.
+Anyway, since this is optional you simply can remove this file if you do not need it.

 # Setup